Shot Caller (film): Plot

 Jacob Harlon is a successful stockbroker living with his wife, Katherine, and son Joshua, in California.
-One night, he drives his wife and friends home under the influence and causes a collision which kills one of his friends.
-After taking a plea deal, Jacob is sentenced to 16 months at the California Institution for Men in Chino.
+One night, while driving his wife and two friends home after an evening out, having dinner and drinking wine, he causes a collision which kills one of his friends.
+After taking a plea deal for DUI, Jacob is sentenced to 16 months at the California Institution for Men in Chino.

-On his first night inside, Harlon overhears the gang rape of a fellow inmate and quickly decides his only chance at survival is to go on the offensive.
-The next day, he stands his ground and attacks an African-American inmate when provoked, drawing the attention of Bottles, the "shot caller" for the white supremacist gang PENI; in return for protection and entry into the gang, Jacob is forced to smuggle heroin and kill a snitch.
+On his first night inside, Harlon overhears the gang rape of an inmate and decides to go on the offensive to survive.
+The next day, he attacks an African-American inmate when provoked, drawing the attention of Bottles, the "shot caller" for the white supremacist gang PEN1.
+Bottles recruits Harlon into the gang.

 Over time, Harlon rises in rank, obtains the alias "Money", and grows even more hardened by prison life.
-During a riot, Harlon stabs another inmate to save the life of the head of the Sureños, earning him respect from other gang leaders, but is caught on camera and sentenced to nine years (to run concurrently to his original sentence) as a result.
-Harlon then ceases all contact with his family, demanding that they move on and forget him.
-Harlon is eventually transferred to Corcoran State Prison where he is introduced to "The Beast", the leader of the Aryan Brotherhood there.
-Impressed with Harlon's dedication, The Beast promotes him to his second-in-command.
+During a riot, he stabs another inmate to defend the Sureños head.
+The act earns him other gang leaders' respect but also extends his sentence by nine years.
+To protect his family, Harlon ceases contact with his wife and tells her to start a new life with their son.
+Harlon is then transferred to Corcoran State Prison where he is introduced to "The Beast", the leader of the Aryan Brotherhood there.
+Impressed with Harlon's dedication, The Beast promotes him to second-in-command.

-As he is set to be released, Harlon is ordered by The Beast to orchestrate a weapons deal with the Sureños.
-Though Harlon is initially hesitant as he will be on parole, he eventually relents after The Beast threatens his family.
-Upon release, he is greeted by "Shotgun" and other gang members, including Howie, a young Afghanistan war veteran with no criminal record.
-Harlon survives an attack at a party and orders Howie to answer to no one but him.
+As Harlon's release nears, The Beast puts him in charge of a weapons deal with the Sureños.
+Although hesitant as he will be on parole, Harlon reluctantly complies after The Beast reminds him of the penalty for disobedience, which would involve the murder of his family.
+Upon release, he is greeted by Aryan soldier "Shotgun" and several newly inducted members, including Howie, a young Afghanistan war veteran with no criminal record.
+Harlon survives a drive-by shooting attempt on his life at a party and orders Howie to answer to no one but him.